 Tips for bus drivers, guides, waiters, etc. are included in your caravan price.

 A travel meeting will normally be held the day before a travel day.
 It is important for you to attend these meetings in case there is a change in the itinerary or a change in the road directions.
 Please bring your caravan itinerary, maps, etc., as well as pen and pad for taking notes.
 In case you miss a meeting, please check with another caravaner or your event hosts for changes.

-Everyone should routinely check your event host’s “Message Board” displayed at their motorhome for the latest changes and important information pertaining to the caravan.
-It would be unfortunate for someone to miss an event because he or she was unaware of a time change in the itinerary.
+Everyone should routinely check your event host’s “Message Board” displayed at their RV for the latest changes and important information pertaining to the caravan.
+It would be unfortunate for someone to miss an event because they were unaware of a time change in the itinerary.

 In mapping out caravans, the route may not be the most direct route from one campground to another, but we can assure you it will be the most scenic route noting attractions along the way you will not want to miss.
 Road directions may have changed since going to print due to road construction, flooding, etc. If there are changes in directions, you will be informed during the travel briefing.

 All the highways the Alaska Caravan travels are paved, however, with the severe winters there will always be road repair/construction.
 In these areas you may travel on dirt and/or gravel road sections.
 Winnebago Outdoor Adventures and Winnebago Industries, Inc. are not responsible for any damage to your motor home due to road conditions.

 Seating will be determined by the card you draw from a deck of cards each time you board the bus at the campground.
 Your event hosts will explain the deck of cards seating system at caravan orientation.
 The first seats (to the right of the bus driver) are always reserved for your event hosts or designated bus captains.
 Handicapped and step-on guides may also require seating up front.